 Whether you have recently moved into a new home or are just wanting a change within your existing property, embarking on interior design projects of any kind is an exciting prospect.
-Although you may have plans for several different rooms in your house, the master bedroom is one that usually takes precedent.
+Although you may have plans for several different rooms in your house, the master bedroom is one that usually comes first.
 As a place that we spend a considerable amount of time in; sleeping, changing and relaxing in, the master bedroom should be a space that reflects our personality and one that we feel comfortable in.

-Master Bedroom Makeover Ideas By Trend
+Bedroom Design Ideas By Trend

 With an everchanging list of interior design trends, it can hard to keep up or know which one to go for.
 There are definitely a few that stand the test of time and come back year after year, while others are a little more fleeting, fading into oblivion once the next fad appears.
 We’ve identified a range of trends that continue to be popular and would look fabulous if applied to a master bedroom.
-Work your way through each and decide which one takes your fancy; we’ll give you loads of tips on ways in which you can implement them within your own room, from furniture and colours to accessories and wallpapers – so you’ll never be short of ideas.
+Work your way through each and decide which one takes your fancy; we’ll give you loads of tips on ways in which you can implement them within your own room, from furniture and colours to accessories and wallpaper – so you’ll never be short of ideas.

 This trend has been around for some time and isn’t going anywhere any time soon.
 Get back to nature and embrace natural materials by opting for a rustic design within your master bedroom.
-There are so many ways in which you can do this, no matter what your budget may be.
-If you’re particularly creative, this trend offers great opportunities to carry out a little DIY and really make it your own.
+There are so many ways to do this, no matter what your budget may be.
+If you’re particularly creative, this trend offers excellent opportunities to carry out a little DIY and really make it your own.

-For many more ideas on ways to incorporate the rustic trend, take a look at this article from The Spruce for 22 rustic bedroom ideas.
+For many more ideas on ways to incorporate the rustic trend, take a look at this article from The Spruce for 17 rustic bedroom ideas.

 Alternatively, if you’re not quite brave enough to cover a whole wall with a bold patterned design, opt to keep the backdrop minimal and fill the bedroom with geometric accessories instead.
-Take a look at all of these ideas from many makers within the Etsy community to get a good idea on all of the things available.
+Take a look at all of these ideas from many makers within the Etsy community to get a good idea of all of the things available.
 For more amazingly eye-catching ways to create a geometric master bedroom, take a look at this article from Digs Digs.

 Before you go out and start buying any old thing, take a moment to consider what will work together – as although it’ll be mismatched, it still has to form a cohesive overall aesthetic.
 Hunker have a great article on ways you can make your mismatched bedroom furniture match – which seems a little contradictory but is well worth a read before going with this trend.

-Ideal Home have an article dedicated to creating a vintage bedroom.
+Ideal Home has an article dedicated to creating a vintage bedroom.
 We love the idea of creating a farmhouse and country cottage style room, by using a retro white metal bed and floral patchwork patterns.

 Look for furniture that incorporates black piping or worn metal to complete the look, such as any of these pieces from Maison Du Monde.
-Check out how others have brought the industrial trend to life in this article from houzz.
+Check out how others have brought the industrial trend to life in this article from Houzz.

 Let The Makeover Commence!